Neural Module Networks: Experiments: compositionality

 As can be seen in \autoref{tab:shapes-results}, our model achieves excellent performance on this dataset, while the VIS+LSTM baseline fares little better than a majority guesser.
 Moreover, the color detectors and attention transformations behave as expected (\autoref{fig:shape-nmn}), indicating that our joint training procedure correctly allocates responsibilities among modules.
 This confirms that our approach is able to model complex compositional phenomena outside the capacity of previous approaches to visual question answering.

-We perform an additional experiment on a modified version of the training set, which contains no size-6 questions (i.e.\ questions whose corresponding NMN has 6 modules).
-Performance in this case is indistinguishable from the full training set; this demonstrates that our model is able to generalize to questions more complicated than those it has seen during training.
-Using linguistic information, the model extrapolates simple visual patterns to deeper structures.
+We perform an additional experiment on a modified version of the training set, which contains no size-6 questions (i.e. questions whose corresponding NMN has 6 modules).
+Here our performance does not suffer at all, and perhaps increases slightly; this demonstrates that our model is able to generalize to questions even more complicated than those it has seen during training.
+Using only linguistic information, the model extrapolates simple visual patterns it has learned to even harder questions.